The E-Hot Wheels Moped: designing a new interaction paradigm for semi autonomy

 A moped that’s not only safe and accessible but also enjoyable to ride, creating a stress-free commute.

-UNDERSTANDING THE PROBLEM SPACE - THROUGH INTERVIEWS
+UNDERSTANDING THE PROBLEM SPACE

 We started out with the people we were designing for.
 To understand the problem space and the potential pain points that already existed surrounding mopeds, we conducted a guerrilla research session through user interviews and user feedback.